hkoster90/fastdeploy/README.md

 1. Configure your inventory file with host information.
 2. Define playbooks and tasks according to your requirements.
-3. Execute playbooks using the FastDeploy.io command-line interface (CLI).
+3. Execute playbooks using the FastDeploy command-line interface (CLI).
 4. Monitor task execution and view logs for troubleshooting.

 ## Contributing